-The TF expressed great enthusiasm for the planned voluntary pediatric certification of EHRs as the-vast majority of EHRs used by pediatricians lack pediatric functionality resulting in unsafe practices.
-The members expect significant improvements in the care of children and a reduction in burden for providers caring for children.
-The TF further notes that these implementation considerations should be regarded as a starting point to achieving full pediatric functionality, and that future work is needed to improve and advance pediatric EHR functionality beyond these first requirements as identified by the Pediatric EHR Format and AHRQ research.
-Pediatric EHR Format and AHRQ research.
+The TF expressed great enthusiasm for the planned voluntary pediatric certification of EHRs as the members expect significant improvements in the care of children and a reduction in burden for providers caring for children.
+The TF further notes that these implementation considerations should be regarded as a starting point to achieving full pediatric functionality, and that future work is needed to improve and advance pediatric EHR functionality beyond these first requirements.